Robert H. Rice

 Robert Henry Rice (17 Sep 1903 – 20 May 1994), was an American submarine commander during World War II who was awarded the Navy Cross twice.
-He reached the rank of Vice Admiral in the United States Navy.
+He reached the rank of vice admiral in the United States Navy.

 Early life and education

 Robert Henry Rice was born on September 17, 1903, in Pittsfield, Massachusetts.
 He spent his early years in Pittsfield, where he attended local schools.
-In 1922, Rice graduated from the Hoosac School in Hoosick, New York.
-Following his graduation from Hoosac School, Rice received an appointment to the United States Naval Academy in Annapolis, Maryland.
-He entered the Academy in 1923 from Missouri, graduated in 1927, and earned his commission as an Ensign in the United States Navy.
+In 1922, Rice graduated from the Hoosac School in Hoosick, New York, and Rice received an appointment to the United States Naval Academy in Annapolis, Maryland.
+He entered the Academy in 1923 from Missouri, graduated in 1927, and earned his commission as an ensign in the United States Navy.